cammytown/lifeblocks/README.md

 - tkinter

 # TODO
-- insert time blocks manually
+- insert time blocks into history manually
+- edit history
+- improve block selection algorithm so it reduces weight of blocks not just based on recent usage, but also based on the number of times they've been selected recently

-# Credits
+# CREDITS
-- Most of the code for the software was generated with AI.
+- Most of the code for the software was generated with AI, including most of this README (after some prompting and wrestling)